 Two colors, two fabrics, one awesome bag.
 This clutch knocks-off a popular style we spotted on the shelves of several high-end boutiques.
 We love being able to give you the inspiration and instructions to make your own beautiful bags and totes for a fraction of the hundreds of dollars listed on designer price tags.

 For this trendy clutch, we combined faux leather with faux suede to get our striking two-tone design.
-Stitching with these rather “tricky” fabrics was a snap thanks to the built-in AcuFeed™ Flex Fabric Feeding System on many of the Janome machines we use in the Sew4Home studios.
-Like a Walking foot, this feature controls the movement of the fabric from both the top and the bottom so both layers – even thick, slick, slippery or otherwise tricky layers – move under the needle with ease and precision and without shifting or pulling.
+Stitching with these rather “tricky” fabrics was a snap thanks to the built-in AcuFeed™ Flex Fabric Feeding System on many of the Janome machines we use in the S4H studios.
+Like an Even Feed/Walking foot, this feature controls the movement of the fabric from both the top and the bottom so both layers – even thick, slick, slippery or otherwise tricky layers – move under the needle with ease and precision and without shifting or pulling.

 Use our perfect pairing of a classic black faux leather with a bright faux suede or create your own dynamic duo.
 The selection of colors available from online and in-store retailers in both faux leather and faux suede is lovely.
 We do recommend staying with traditional dark faux leather tones to best showcase a saturated color in the faux suede.